 The surname McAvinue comes from the original Irish Mac Dhuibhne.

 The surname McAvinue was first found in County Cavan.
 The name appears in the Annals of Loch Ce when Mathew MacGivney (Mac Dhuibhne,) Bishop of Kilmore from 1286 to 1307, was listed as having died in 1314.
 The Four Masters also mention him as well as two other ecclesiastics, John MacDhuibhne, arch-deacon of Drumlahan in 1343, and Farsithe MacDhuibhne (d.1464,) Bishop of Kilmore.

 This web page shows only a small excerpt of our McAvinue research.
-Another 156 words (11 lines of text) covering the years 1659, 1852, 1882, and 1890 are included under the topic Early McAvinue History in all our PDF Extended History products and printed products wherever possible.
+Another 22 words (2 lines of text) covering the years 1659, 1852, 1882, and 1890 are included under the topic Early McAvinue History in all our PDF Extended History products and printed products wherever possible.